 Robbie LaFleur, from Minneapolis, Minnesota, has been following a thread of Scandinavian textiles since she studied weaving at Valdres Husflidsskole in Fagernes, Norway in 1977.
-She has continued her study with Scandinavian instructors at workshops in Norway and the U.S. Recent projects include interpreting Edvard Munch’s “Scream” painting into a variety of textile techniques and weaving tapestry portraits of her relatives.
+She has continued her study with Scandinavian instructors at workshops in Norway and the U.S. Recent projects include interpreting Edvard Munch’s “Scream” painting into a variety of textile techniques (see this article in the British Journal for Weavers, Spinners and Dyers) and weaving tapestry portraits of her relatives.
 She was awarded the Gold Medal in Weaving from the Vesterheim Norwegian-American Museum in 2006.
-Robbie coordinates the Weavers Guild of Minnesota Scandinavian Weavers Study Group and is on the board of directors of the Weavers Guild of Minnesota.
+Robbie coordinates the Weavers Guild of Minnesota Scandinavian Weavers Study Group and is the editor and publisher of the quarterly Norwegian Textile Letter.

 I am a handweaver of contemporary textiles inspired by Scandinavian folk textiles.
 The language of my looms is based on centuries-old techniques, learned in weaving school in Norway.
 The core graphic impact of old folk textiles drives each new weaving, in a search for balance, color and boldness.
 Even when the planning process is computer-assisted, or a technique is done at a new scale or in unusual materials, I honor the fine craftsmanship of the past.